 A decedent who leaves no will has an intestate estate.
-In this event, probate could be necessary to nominate an executor, the person responsible for administering the estate, and for determining who the rightful beneficiaries are.
+In this event, it could be necessary to nominate an executor, the person responsible for administering the estate, and for determining who the rightful beneficiaries are.

 When someone dies without a will, beneficiaries are determined by law, and will generally be the next of kin.
 However, what many don’t realize is that certain intestate property could be subject to distribution to the issue of a predeceased spouse.
 Moreover, as the executor can be any person legally able to serve, any competent adult could petition the court to serve as an executor, including persons whom the decedent would never have chosen to serve.
 Drafting a will, then, is critical if you wish to direct who is to benefit from your estate and who is to administer your estate.

 A probate can also occur with a properly drafted will.
 While the will nominates the executor of the estate, this individual derives their powers through appointment by the court.
 This occurs when the nominated executor petitions the court for letters testamentary.
 These letters are the court order naming the executor, and empowering this individual to accomplish one of the most important functions of the probate: marshaling a decedent’s assets and ensuring that assets are distributed to the decedent’s named beneficiaries.

 Losing a loved one is an extremely difficult and emotional time, which is why it’s important to consult with experienced Arizona probate lawyers.
 Attorneys help take the emotion out of the equation and ensure that the proper steps are taken.